RetroPie/RetroPie-Docs/docs/Sega-CD.md

 ```
 /home/pi/RetroPie/roms/segacd
 ```
 If you don't have the corresponding .cue file in the same folder as your .bin file, your game may not have sound.

+## CHD Archive Usage

+lr-genesis-plus-gx has support for the CHD (V5) archive format.

+This format will save space and allow you to keep your Mega CD/Sega CD ROM folder tidy.

+The following archive contains a MAME 0.205 version of CHDMAN and Windows batch files that can be used to quickly convert your Mega CD/Sega CD games to CHD (V5): [Download](https://drive.google.com/file/d/0B-ElaPpvBHs5aUd0QUM3c05kY2c/view?usp=sharing)

+**Keep in mind that lr-picodrive does not support CHD and only lr-picodrive can play multi-disc games.**

 ## BIOS